PlagueFPS/cod-zombies/README.md

 ## TODO
-- Make loaders for map filters and search bar
+- Make loaders for search bar
 - (?)
 Add pagination or load more option when displaying all maps only

 ## Generating type definitions for content types for Contentful